 - Any spare embryos are frozen.
 These can be used later if needed.

-- High quality, comprehensive IVF units like Genea have excellent freezing technology as well as Pre Implantation Genetic Diagnosis (PGD), the ability to check embryos for common abnormalities before transfer.
+- High quality, comprehensive IVF units like Genea have excellent freezing technology as well as Pre Implantation Genetic Screening (PGS), the ability to check embryos for common abnormalities before transfer.

 The chance of a baby from a first embryo transfer ranges from 5 to 50% with women under 40 doing much better than women over 40.

-With PGD, success rates of 60% per transfer are common.
+With PGS, pregnancy rates of 60% per transfer are common.
 The chance of a major complication from IVF is low and less than the risk of pregnancy complications.

 IVF is well-tolerated by most women although it can be emotionally taxing at times and it does entail significant effort, but, if it is statistically your best chance of success, it makes sense to “just do it”.